 I lead a Coaching and Mastermind Community called the Paid to Speak Accelerator.
 During our weekly session, we focus a lot on the business of speaking—how to book paid speaking engagements whether you are a keynote speaker, a trainer, or a group facilitator.
 Part of our speaker training includes what not to do as a speaker…what not to do when you are on stage and what not to do in marketing your speaking services.

 Are you interested in getting paid to speak?
 Perhaps to want to speak full-time, part-time, or even add speaking to your existing business.
 If so, below are 3 speaking tips on what NOT to do which we talk about often in the Paid to Speak Accelerator community.

 3 Mistakes Motivational Speakers Make

 The It's Not You, It's Me Mistake.
 Remember George Constanza's It's Not You, It's Me breakout routine on Seinfeld?
 Many speakers make the same sort of mistake.
 They focus on themselves instead of their prospective clients and audiences.
 Their websites focus on me.
 Their presentations focus on me.
 Their marketing focuses on me.
 It's me, me, me!
 Instead, everything should focus on YOU.
 The needs and wants of your meeting planners.
 The needs and wants of your audience members.
 It's about YOU, not me.

-The I’m Bugging You Mistake.
+The I'm Bugging You Mistake.
 How often do you have to add value for prospective customers before they hire you as a speaker?
 How many times do you have to serve them before they decide to work with you?
 Once? twice?
 Three times?
 A major mistake many speakers make is giving up on their marketing efforts too soon.
-Another speaking tip we teach at the Boot Camp is Revolving Door marketing.
-It’s actually not a speaking tip, it’s a complete marketing system for speakers that helps you consistently reach out and serve meeting planners before asking them to hire you.
+Another speaking tip we teach at the conference is Revolving Door marketing.
+It's actually not a speaking tip – it's a complete marketing system for speakers that helps you consistently reach out and serve meeting planners before asking them to hire you.